Community Information Specialist

 2. Please describe your experience working in fast-paced and/or emotionally challenging situations.

-3. Please describe your experience in working with people of diverse cultures and backgrounds.
+3. Please describe your communication style when working with people of diverse cultures and backgrounds.

-211info is an Equal Opportunity Employer and is committed to equity and to building a culturally diverse workforce.
+211info is committed to equity and to building a culturally diverse workforce.
 211info provides equal employment opportunities to all employees and applicants for employment without regard to race, color, religion, gender, sexual orientation, gender identity or expression, national origin, age, disability, genetic information, marital status, amnesty, or veteran status.